What Are the Benefits of Having a Wooden Shed?

 Look for sheds made from sustainable timber

 But as we say on the Environmental Impact page on our website, all timber used to make Tiger buildings is sustainably sourced.
-In other words, all our timber suppliers are members of FSC and/or PEFC certification schemes.
 This ensures all wood is harvested from legal and sustainable sources.
 In addition, wood takes much less energy to produce than metal or plastic.
 All this means helping the environment by purchasing a shed made of wood rather than metal or plastic.

 What shed should I buy?